GSA/ficam-playbooks/_playbooks/playbook-autopen.md

 4. Verify this request doesn't exceed the maximum number of allowed delegates.
 5. A signed user agreement.

 The agency senior security official or designate verifies the request with supporting documentation and approves or disapproves as appropriate.
 Once the request is approved, the agency stores the evidence for audit or review purposes and submits the required information to their certificate issuer.
-See [Appendix E](#appendix-e-template-issuance-request) for an issuance request example.
+See [issuance request template](#template-issuance-request) for an issuance request example.

 ## Step 2.
 Define Controls